djmoin/djmoin/README.md

 - 👋 Hi, I’m @djmoin
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Data Structure and DataBase
+- 🌱 I’m currently learning Data Structure and Algorithms
 - 💞️ I’m looking to collaborate on (Currently not interested)
 - 📫 How to reach me moinulacps@gmail.com